Bay of Fundy: History

 The highest water level ever recorded, 21.6 m, occurred in October 1869.
 It caused extensive destruction to ports and communities, much of which was attributed to a two-metre storm surge created by the Saxby Gale, a tropical cyclone, which coincided with a perigean spring tide.
 Waves breached dykes protecting low-lying farmland in the Minas Basin and the Tantramar Marshes, sending ocean waters surging far inland.

 Settlements

 The largest population centre on the bay is Saint John, New Brunswick, a major port and the first incorporated city in what is now Canada.
-Other settlements include, in New Brunswick, St. Andrews, Blacks Harbour, Grand Manan, Campobello, St. Martins, Alma, Riverside-Albert, Hopewell Cape, and Sackville, and in Nova Scotia, Amherst, Advocate Harbour, Parrsboro, Truro, Maitland, Cheverie, Windsor, Wolfville, Canning, Annapolis Royal, and Digby.
+Other settlements include, in New Brunswick, St. Andrews, Blacks Harbour, Grand Manan, Campobello, Fundy-St. Martins, Alma, Riverside-Albert, Hopewell Cape, and Sackville, and in Nova Scotia, Amherst, Advocate Harbour, Parrsboro, Truro, Maitland, Cheverie, Windsor, Wolfville, Canning, Annapolis Royal, and Digby.

 Ports and shipping

 The port of Saint John gives access to the pulp and paper industry and the Irving oil refinery.
 Hantsport, Nova Scotia, also has a pulp and paper mill and ships gypsum to the United States.

 The bay is also traversed by ferries: